Live Music / Night Life

 Local Music goes hand in hand with Sonic Unyon Records– a record label that was started in 1993 acts as an avenue to not only promote and showcase local artists, but to give them the ability to operate independently.
 Sonic Unyon is also behind SuperCrawl, Because Beer, Hamilton Blues and Roots Festival and they operate Mills Hardware.

-Junos 2015 – Turn it On Hamilton – The Junos are coming back home to Hamilton in March 2015 and every night of Juno Week leading up the awards ceremony itself, have tons of shows that are bound to impress
+Junos 2015 – Turn it On Hamilton – The Junos came back home to Hamilton in March 2015 and every night of Juno Week leading up the awards ceremony itself, have tons of shows that are bound to impress.
+Rumours abound that we’re trying for 2019!

 Names that you may recognize that hail from Hamilton?